Cwarcup/notes/root/typescript/Interface/interfaces.md

 We get very strong code reuse in TS when we use **interfaces and classes** together.

 **Definition**: Creates a new **type**, describing the **property** **names** and **values** **type** of an object.
+Remember, an interface forces your class to have the same properties as the interface.

 ### Long Type Interfaces